tsuru/tsuru/docs/config.rst

 Authentication configuration
 ----------------------------

-Tsuru has its own authentication mechanism, that hashes passwords brcypt.
+tsuru has its own authentication mechanism, that hashes passwords brcypt.
 Tokens are generated during authentication, and are hashed using SHA512.

 This mechanism requires two settings to operate: ``auth:hash-cost`` and